SomeWeirdSin/SomeWeirdSin.github.io/index.md

 Updated when new material is available.

 ## Updates
+**04/07/24** Did I have references to the Martial Artist class in a few spots?
+Yes.
+Did I forget to actually put in the class so it was available?
+Also yes.
+Fixed that, as well as a few typos.

 **06/06/23** Added a Job Generator as well.
 Available on the Extras page.

 **05/25/23** GoblinBright material added, including a new spell "Bullet Hell", and an Extras page, for additional resources.